Mayankgg01/Boundless-Prover-Guide/README.md

 ---

->**Now we will setting up the Prover Manually Cause you will gain more Knowledge in it and u have to undestand what you are doing: So read a single Work of this Guide** ❗
+>**Now we will setting up the Prover Manually Cause you will gain more Knowledge in it and u have to undestand what you are doing: So read every single Word of this Guide** ❗

 ---
 ## Device/System Requirements 💻